-Along with size, we also measured a second parameter provided by the Zeta-sizer, peak intensity (Fig. 1), expressed as a percentage of total signal and hence an indicator of the relative abundance of a particle species.
+Along with size, we also measured a second parameter provided by the Zeta-sizer, peak intensity (Fig. 1), expressed as a percentage of total signal and hence an indicator of the relative abundance of a particle species present in a given sample.

-Within small particles, the relative peak intensity was higher in K28 compared to K20 and K25 (P=.0019 and P=.0083, respectively).
-No difference was detected in medium sized lipoproteins (P=.17), while, within large particles, a difference was detected (P=.02), due to a higher proportion measured in K28 compared to K20 (P=.025).
+Within small particles (blue in Fig. 2), the relative peak intensity was higher in K28 compared to K20 and K25 (P=.0019 and P=.0083, respectively).
+No difference was detected in medium sized lipoproteins (red in Fig. 2, P=.17), while, within large particles, a higher proportion of large particles (green in Fig. 2) difference-was detected (P=.02), due to a higher proportion measured \in K28 compared to K20 (P=.025).
 This would suggest a different relative distribution of particle sizes inbetween the different purified Lp(a) isoforms, with a prevalence of small and large particles in K28 compared to K20 and K25.
+Within each isoform, sSignificant differences were also observed in relative peak intensities (Fig. 1)

-Significant differences were also observed in relative peak intensities (Fig. 1) inside each isoform for K20 and K25 (Fig. 1, P=.000 for K20, P=.000 for K25), but not for K28, where the three species seemed to occur in roughly the same percentage (P=.21).
-Particularly, in both K20 and K25 the most represented particle size was the medium-sized one (58% versus 14% and 22% of small and large particles, respectively, for K20 and 46% versus 16% and 33%, respectively, for K25).
+inside each isoform for K20 and K25 (Fig. 24, P=.000 for K20, P=.000 for K25), but not for K28, where the three species seemed to occur in roughly the same percentage (P=.21).
+Particularly, in both K20 and K25 the most represented particle size was the medium-sized one (58% versus 14% and 22% of small and large particles, respectively, for K20 and 46% versus 16% and 33%, respectively, for K25, respectively).